-With the national average holding at a solid 3.0 GPA, a 3.3 beats that average by three-tenths — definitely something worth being proud of!
+With the national average holding at a solid 3.0 GPA, 3.3 beats that average by three-tenths — definitely something worth being proud of!

 What colleges can I get into with a 3.3 GPA?

 You can apply to just about every college and have a reasonable chance of acceptance at a good amount.
 The only colleges that will be relatively difficult to gain admittance to would be the more competitive and most competitive institutions.
-A 3.3 is the average GPA of accepted students at Howard University, Sam Houston State University, University of Illinois at Chicago, and many more.
+A 3.3 is the average GPA of accepted students at Howard University, Sam Houston State University, the University of Illinois at Chicago, and many more.
 Check out the full list!